 Back in 1937, Town Topic was a small diner in downtown Kansas City that sold burgers for just a nickel.
 Today, the restaurant honors its culinary history by making burgers the same way as when they started—beef patties, grilled onions, and steamed buns.
 And you can order a single hamburger for just shy of three dollars.
 Still a great deal.

-Opened in 1945, The Cherry Cricket has become so legendary that not even a major fire late last year could keep patrons away.
+Opened in 1945, The Cherry Cricket has become so legendary that not even a major fire in late 2016 could keep patrons away.
 After a temporary closure, the burger and beer spot reopened in April 2017, and happy customers could once again order the popular Cricket Burger.
-No insects are used, fortunately; rather, it’s a Black Angus chuck patty masterpiece, complete with bacon, an over-easy egg, American cheese, and sautéed onions.
+No insects are used, fortunately; rather, it's a Black Angus chuck patty masterpiece, complete with bacon, an over-easy egg, American cheese, and sautéed onions.
 They also have build-your-own options, starting with a beef, turkey, bison, or black bean burger.
 Toppings include everything from cream cheese or peanut butter to candied bacon and jalapeño jelly.

 Located outside of Oklahoma City, Sid's Diner is famous for its Fried Onion Burger, a one-pound patty with caramelized onions cooked into the beef.
 The restaurant is known to make its own spatulas out of brick trowels (which are typically used to lay mortar between bricks).
 Sid's takes the wedged knife end of the trowel and fuses it to a spatula, allowing chefs to flatten the top of each beef patty and press a handful of thinly sliced Spanish onions down into the meat.